 So you’re telling me, stuffing my face full of fat will lead to increased energy and weight-loss?!
 That’s exactly right!

-It’s said the body’s preferred source of energy is glucose.
+It’s said, the body’s preferred source of energy is glucose.
 And glucose as we know, is delivered to the body via carbohydrates.
-What you may not know, is that carbs are found in virtually everything- tomatoes, bananas, beets, avocados, nuts, seeds, cheese, onions, even garlic.
-Therefore, if you’re concerned that by eliminating starches and sugars from your diet, your body is not going to get an adequate carb load- let that shit go!
-It’s extremely challenging to get yourself into a carbohydrate deficit and nearly impossible to deprive yourself of carbs entirely.
-What’s more, even if you were to go into a 100% carb deficit our bodies are designed to turn protein into glucose through a process known as gluconeogenesis.
+What you may not know, is that carbs are found in virtually everything— tomatoes, bananas, beets, avocados, nuts, seeds, cheese, onions, even garlic.
+Therefore, it’s extremely challenging to get yourself into a carb deficit and nearly impossible to deprive yourself of carbs entirely.
+What’s more, even in the absence of carbs our bodies are designed to turn protein into glucose through a process known as gluconeogenesis.
 Meaning, we will deteriorate in the absence of fat and protein, but we can go on living just fine in the absence of carbohydrates.
 Now, that’s not to say there aren’t serious disadvantages to a zero-carb diet but the point is, the body will survive.
-While many argue glucose is our body’s preferred source of energy, that was not always the case.
-For hundreds of thousands of years our Paleolithic ancestors relied on ketones for energy when glucose sources were scarce.
-In fact, they thrived on a low-carb diet based on animals, plants and insects.
-Most Americans today are deriving the bulk of their carbohydrates not from veggies, fruits nuts and roots; rather from beer, processed foods, breads pastas and pastries.

 Perhaps glucose is not the body’s preferred energy source, but rather a necessary accommodation to our “evolved” dietary model.